 At best this can be a waste of time and resources, worst case risks diminished credibility.

 As Salesforce’s Jesse Sostrin says translating ‘professional experiences into valuable thought leadership can prove extremely difficult for even the most capable leader.

-Especially in the virtual-first world he writes; “(When) two-dimensional tiles and mute buttons level the playing field in every interaction – it is even more challenging to be recognized for subtle insights, big impact, and ahead-of-the-curve ideas.
+Especially in the virtual-first world he writes; “(When) two-dimensional tiles and mute buttons level the playing field in every interaction – it is even more challenging to be recognised for subtle insights, big impact, and ahead-of-the-curve ideas.”

 Therefore, organisations and industry thought leaders must pivot away from prescriptive ‘storytelling,’ often stretched across reverse engineered brand ‘narratives’, with thinly veiled self promotional agendas.

 Instead they must become ‘digitally orientated’ media and research outlets.
 Organisations can be upfront with their commercial standpoint, whilst contributing tangible social value, by exploring and potentially solving pertinent and impactful issues relating to their business and industry.